medienbaecker/kirby-loop/README.md

 ## Quick Start

-> [!WARNING]
-> This plugin is currently in beta and is not yet ready for production use.

 1. **Install**: `composer require moinframe/kirby-loop`
 2. **Use**: Kirby Loop is automatically active on all pages for authenticated users
 3. **Configure**: Customize settings in `site/config/config.php` (optional)